swei5/michigan_notes/MATH-423/7 Portfolio Management III.md

 The half-line that starts at the risk-free asset and runs through the market portfolio $M$ will be said the Capital Market Line (CML) and it satisfies the equation: $$\mu = R +\frac{\mu_{M}-R}{\sigma_{M}}\sigma$$ where $\frac{\mu_{M}-R}{\sigma_{M}}$ is the **risk premium**.
 ```

+The risk premium can be seen as the the additional return above the risk-free return $R$ which **compensates for exposure** to risk.

+In addition, if every investor uses the same $m$ and $C$  (investing in the same set of assets) and shares the same principles as the one we have described, e.g., the efficient portfolios are preferable, then **every investor will construct their portfolio on the CML**.